-- 2 cups all-purpose flour (plus more, as needed)
+- 2 cups all-purpose flour, spooned and levelled, plus more, as needed

-- 2 tsp Rapid Rise or Quick Rising Yeast (*see Note 1 for alternate yeast options)
+- 2 teaspoons Rapid Rise or Quick Rising Yeast, *see Note 1 for alternate yeast options

-- 1 Tbsp baking soda (for boiling bagels)
+- 1 Tablespoon baking soda, for boiling bagels

 - In a large bowl or the bowl of a stand mixer fitted with a kneading hook, mix together 1 cup of the flour, sugar, salt and yeast.
 Add warm water gradually and beat for 2 minutes at medium speed, scraping bowl occasionally.
 Add another 1/2 cup of flour.
 Beat at high speed for two minutes, scraping bowl occasionally.

 - Stir in enough additional flour to make a soft dough.
 Dough should be pulling away from the sides of the bowl and clean the bowl in spots.
 Add the shredded Asiago cheese and the diced sun-dried tomatoes.
 Mix to combine.

 - Turn out onto lightly floured surface.
 Knead for about 1 minute or until smooth and elastic, adding additional flour as necessary.
 Form dough into a ball.
 Cover dough ball with a towel and let rest 20 minutes.